visopsys/grid/packages/website/docs/introduction.md

 title: Introduction
 ---

-## What is SpreadSheets
+## What is SpreadSheet

-SpreadSheets is a React component to display excel-like spreadsheets in your application.
+SpreadSheet is a React component to display excel-like spreadsheets in your application.
 It lets you declaratively render, customize and develop high performance excel grids.

 Written in TypeScript, Spreadsheet only work with React/Preact.